This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Other affordable flight hubs include Orlando (MCO) and Fort Lauderdale (FLL).

-Don’t miss South Beach in Miami.
+Don’t miss South Beach in Miami Beach.
 This city beach has the bluest water we have seen in the United States!

 You can people-watch for hours in South Beach and never get bored.
 Some of the most flamboyant people and celebrities in the country frequent the bars and restaurants in and around South Beach.